HaylzRandom/mini-js-projects/projects/progress-steps/README.md

-# 3D Background Boxes
+# Progress Steps

-Small JS project that will display a GIF as a full size box and when the Magic button is clicked, magic happens!
+Small JavaScript project that when buttons are clicked it will progress to the next step or retract to the previous step

 ## Usage

-The purpose of this project was to create a fun little component ti display an image/video in a different way
+The purpose of this project was to create a component that can be utilised alongside a form to indicate the progression

 ## Tech Stack